giantswarm/docs/sources/installation/gettingstarted2.md

 ### Configuring your application

-As you should already know, applications in Giant Swarm are configured using a JSON configuration file that is usually called `swarm.json`.
+Applications in Giant Swarm are [configured using a JSON configuration file](../reference/swarm-json.md) that is usually called `swarm.json`.
 Four this application, we create a configuration containing one service with two components.

 Pay close attention to how we create a link between our two components by defining a dependency in the `nodejs` component pointing to the `redis` component.